 For all of you soapers who make cold (or hot) process soap in your kitchens regularly: You.
 Are.
 Amazing.
 And dedicated.
 I’m impressed.

-Melt and pour soap takes just a few minutes to make, a few hours to set up, and is ready to use as soon as you unmold it.
+This melt and pour chamomile shea butter soap recipe is one that I’ve been making regularly here.
+It’s lovely.
+It takes just a few minutes to make, a few hours to set up, and is ready to use as soon as you unmold it.

 But this soap is ultra-gentle and moisturizing, and looks sweet, rustic, and pretty.
 Even if you’ve never made a single bar of soap in your life, you can make this!

 New To Soap Making?
 Grab this Free Guide To Get Started Off Right!

 If you’re brand new to soap making, I’d like to offer you a simple guide to get you started off right.
 In it you’ll learn all the basics you need to know to start making melt and pour soap like a pro.